 - Created Cultures Across the Curriculum Residency (Fall 2012) *As of 2017, this is now a college-wide residency renamed Virtual Residencies (see below)

 - Established a Cultural Diversity Luncheon/Global Food Fest (Fall 2010-2018) *As of 2019, these are now college-wide.

-- Established Community Presentations about the Buffalo Project.
-Lectures listed below.
+- Established Community Presentations about the Buffalo Project/Diversity topics.
 (Fall 2013-present)

 - Created opportunities for WNY students to get involved in local and state-wide College governance committees as well as conduct research (Fall 2013-present) * As of 2014, students can also conducted undergraduate and graduate Microstudies/Final Projects/ M.A. theses related to the Buffalo Project (see below)

-- Provide opportunities or community engagement through special event opportunities (e.g. WNY Historic Community Tours, Theatre discounts, and events – See article about CARES at the 2013 UB Presidenty Obama event here)
+- Provided opportunities for community engagement through special events (e.g. WNY Historic Community Tours, Theatre discounts, and events – See article about 2013 UB Presidenty Obama event here)